domiq44/eBoutique/README.md

-It is a simple Spring JDBC project using H2 as database.
+It is a simple Spring JDBC project using H2 database and Hikari pool connection.

 There is no Spring XML file since configuration is done in Java (JavaConfig).